High school cross country runners racing — Cooper Lutkenhaus

 Why This Works: The Physiology of Lactate Clearance

-1. Progressive Lactate Accumulation: The 400m at 2-mile pace elevates lactate to ~2–3 mmol/L. The 300m at mile pace pushes it to ~4–6 mmol/L. The 200m at 800m pace spikes it to ~8–10 mmol/L-race-level accumulation.
+1. Progressive Lactate Accumulation: The 400m at 2-mile pace elevates lactate to ~2-3 mmol/L. The 300m at mile pace pushes it to ~4-6 mmol/L. The 200m at 800m pace spikes it to ~8-10 mmol/L, which is race-level accumulation.

 2. Training Lactate Clearance: Recovery is long enough for partial clearance but short enough that subsequent intervals start from an elevated baseline.
-This trains the body to clear lactate while running fast-exactly what happens in an 800m race.
+This trains the body to clear lactate while running fast, exactly what happens in an 800m race.

 Feature Traditional “Hammer” Model Capeau’s “Step-Down” Model